 According to Jonathan, Liam is now the first person to say “hi”, a stark contrast to when he first engaged with the Connexions program.

-Jonathan was also able to help Liam get the supports he needed through the National Disability Insurance Scheme (NDIS) by vouching for what he had already achieved, as well as what is needed for him to develop further.
+Jonathan was also able to help Liam get the supports he needed through the NDIS by vouching for what he had already achieved, as well as what is needed for him to develop further.

-“I didn’t work on his initial NDIS plan but when he came up for a review I was able to put together a sort of cover note detailing what he has accomplished and recommendations for the new plan.
+“I didn’t work on his initial NDIS plan but when he came up for a review I was able to put together a sort of cover note detailing what he has accomplished and recommendations for the new plan,” says Jonathan.

 And it was this plan support that helped Liam get the NDIS plan he wanted.